GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/hydraulicFracture/pennyFracToughnessDominated/Example.rst

 .. code-block:: console

-   python ./hydrofractureFigure.py pennyShapedToughnessDominated
+   python ./pennyShapedToughnessDominatedFigure.py

 The time history plots of fracture radius, fracture aperture and fluid pressure at the point source match the asymptotic solutions, confirming the accuracy of GEOSX simulations.

-.. plot:: docs/sphinx/advancedExamples/validationStudies/hydraulicFracture/pennyFracToughnessDominated/hydrofractureFigure.py pennyShapedToughnessDominated
+.. plot:: docs/sphinx/advancedExamples/validationStudies/hydraulicFracture/pennyFracToughnessDominated/pennyShapedToughnessDominatedFigure.py

 ------------------------------------------------------------------